 Are you interested in performing?
 Do you want to know more about drama school?

-This is an opportunity for young people with physical and sensory impairments to participate in a practical inclusive drama workshop.
-Led by RADA teachers, you will find out what it’s like to train as an actor through exploring play texts, voice or movement, and warm-up exercises.
+This is an opportunity for deaf and disabled young people, specifically those with physical and sensory disabilities.
+The workshops are a chance to participate in a practical inclusive drama workshop.
+It will be led by RADA teachers and industry professionals who have experience working in an inclusive way, you will find out what it’s like to train as an actor through exploring acting, movement, and warm-up exercises.

 - Learn new practical skills

 - Ask questions about life at drama school and what you will learn there